apereo/cas/docs/cas-server-documentation/authentication/SPNEGO-Authentication.md

 Make sure you have at least specified the JCIFS Service Principal in the CAS configuration.

-{% include_cached casproperties.html properties="cas.authn.spnego,cas.authn.ntlm" %}
+{% include_cached casproperties.html properties="cas.authn.spnego" %}

 You may provide a JAAS `login.conf` file: